 How is Omnichannel is Driving Headless eCommerce Growth?

 More than 35% of customers expect to contact the same customer service representative on multiple available channels, according to Zendesk.

 Omnichannel marketing is shaping demand because customers now expect you to be where they are.

-● the easier learning curve when adopting headless eCommerce.
-Headless eCommerce borrows technologies from several different sources; therefore, instead of having to learn an entirely new tech stack, you can implement tech from both Slack and from WordPress to form consistent user experiences throughout different user interfaces.
+- A shorter learning curve.
+Headless eCommerce borrows technologies from several different sources; therefore, instead of having to learn an entirely new tech stack, you can implement tech from Slack to WordPress and form consistent user experiences throughout different user interfaces.

 The biggest reason why you should get started with headless eCommerce is because it isn’t some new pointless tech advent trend.

 Instead, it’s a response to address that your consumer uses multiple devices and multiple touch-points throughout their buyer journey.

 For more information on headless eCommerce, we recommend that you read our ultimate guide to headless eCommerce here.